-Uncertainty in estimates of emission reductions were quantified using a Monte Carlo approach, based on 10,000 random permutations of model parameters.
-Uncertainty deriving from the carbon fraction of biomass were derived from literature values (IPCC 2006) where the minimum and maximum expected values form the bounds of a triangular distribution (Table 8).
+Uncertainty in estimates of emission reductions were quantified using a Monte Carlo approach, based on 10,000 random permutations of model parameters (Table 8).
 The parameter values for AD in the monitoring period are an average of the activity data for 2019 and 2020, as they are calculated in the same way as the reference level AD (sum of area divided by number of years).
+All Monte Carlo simulation was done using scripts in R (see the full project here)